 We partner with communities to create and run Aquatic Adventure Camps.
 These camps teach water safety to children and youth – especially ethnic minorities and those who would most benefit from positive youth development – who live near SWP reservoirs or its 444-mile aqueduct.
-If you're interested in developing a camp, read Your Six Step Guide for Organizing Aquatic Adventure Camps.

 Albert & Einstein's Water Safety Tips

-Our 2 water safety mascots, Albert and Einstein, were created to educate kids of all ages about how to stay water safe at SWP facilities.
+Our two water safety mascots, Albert and Einstein, were created to educate kids of all ages about how to stay water safe at SWP facilities.
 Their adventures are depicted in videos and materials such as an activity book, posters, brochures, and bookmarks designed to convey important safety tips.
 All Albert and Einstein materials are K-12 appropriate and can be ordered for free.